RobinAxelsson/x86Calc/README.md

 # x86Calc - a CLI calculator

 This project is for learning to build in assembly.
 Took a lot of TDD to make this work.
+One of the greatest challenges was to parse the math expressions.

 ## Setup